-Best grown in average, medium moisture, well-drained soil in full sun.
+Best grown in medium moisture, slightly acidic, well-drained garden loams in full sun to part shade.
+Best flowering and disease resistance generally occur in full sun, however.
 Water deeply and regularly (mornings are best).
 Avoid overhead watering.
 Good air circulation promotes vigorous and healthy growth and helps control foliar diseases.
-Summer mulch helps retain moisture, keep roots cool and discourage weeds.
+Summer mulch helps retain moisture, keeps roots cool and discourages weeds.
 Remove spent flowers to encourage rebloom.
-Winter hardy to USDA Zone 6, so plants need a protected site and crowns need winter protection in the St. Louis area.
-Remove and destroy diseased leaves from plants (as practicable), and clean up and destroy dead leaves from the ground around the plants both during the growing season and as part of a thorough clean-up during winter (dormant season).
+Crowns need winter protection in cold winter areas such as St. Louis.
+Remove and destroy diseased leaves from plants, as practicable, and clean up and destroy dead leaves from the ground around the plants both during the growing season and as part of a thorough cleanup during winter (dormant season).
 Prune as needed in late winter to early spring.

-Shrub or mixed borders.
-Wild, cottage or rose gardens.
-Excellent specimen.
+Grow as a specimen or in small groups in borders, cottage gardens, foundations or rose gardens.
 Also effective as a hedge.